marinactonci/SummonerSpy-server/README.md

 # Summoner Spy

 This is the backend repository of Summoner Spy project.
 Frontend can be found [here](https://github.com/marinactonci/SummonerSpy-client).
-Consists of API calls for getting data from Riot's official API endpoints.
+Consists of API calls for getting data from Riot's official API endpoints and for sending / receiving data from Firebase Database.
 Backend is deployed to [summoner-spy.site](https://summoner-spy.site/).

 Created APIs you can test out are: